-Imagine you wanted to build a birdhouse.
-There are principles - technical directives - that you may follow to do it effectively.
+Imagine you try to build a birdhouse.
+There are principles - technological directives - that you may follow to do it effectively.
 It is enough to consult your favorite DIY book.
-But there are also more general principles underlying the technical directives - principles of how our world works, natural laws.
+But there are also much more general principles that underlay the technological directives - principles of how our world works in general, natural laws.
 The former concern our human doings; the latter hold independently of what we do.
-Are laws of logic like the technical directives, or more like the natural laws?
+Are laws of logic like the technological directives, or rather like the natural laws?